We do not collect Personal Information about you if you are merely browsing our website.

 We may use your Personal Information for direct marketing purposes.

-You can easily request that we stop direct marketing to you by requesting the cessation of direct marketing material through email to firstname.lastname@example.org by simply clicking the “unsubscribe” link in any email we send to you for direct marketing purposes.
+You can easily request that we stop direct marketing to you by requesting the cessation of direct marketing material through email to firstname.lastname@example.org or by simply clicking the “unsubscribe” link in any email we send to you for direct marketing purposes.
 We will comply with such request within a reasonable time.

 AUSTRALIAN PRIVACY PRINCIPLE 8 – CROSS-BORDER DISCLOSURE OF PERSONAL INFORMATION